-The first step to making Smoked Jalapeno Cranberry Shotgun Shells is making this Jalapeno Popper Cranberry Dip.
+The first step to making this Smoked Jalapeno Cranberry Shotgun Shells recipe is making this Jalapeno Popper Cranberry Dip.

 It’s a delicious sweet and spicy dip that’s perfect for dipping with Fritos.